-For a domain you registered through Squarespace, you can move your domain to another Squarespace site, cancel it, or transfer it to another host.
+For a domain you registered through Squarespace, you can use your domain with another site, cancel it, or transfer it to another host.
 For domains you purchased elsewhere and connected to your site, take them with you by disconnecting them and changing settings in your provider's account.
-To learn more, visit What to do with your domain if you leave Squarespace.
+To learn more, visit What to do with your domain if you cancel your website.

-You can cancel Member Areas at any time.
+You can cancel Digital Products at any time.

 Even without an active website subscription, you can still access the Email Campaigns dashboard, draft and send campaigns, and manage your Email Campaigns subscription through your expired site.
 You can cancel Email Campaigns at any time.
 Before you do so, we recommend exporting your Email Campaigns mailing lists so you can import them to another service.

-Will my site appear in search engine search results after I cancel?
+Will my site appear in search engine search results after my subscription ends?

-After you cancel your site subscription, your site won't be indexed further because it won’t be public.
+After your site subscription ends, search engines won't index your site anymore, because it won’t be public.
 If you don't move your site to another provider, it'll eventually disappear from search results.
 Note that this takes time, and timing can vary based on each search engine’s indexing activity.
-Squarespace has no control over removing your site from any search engine’s search results after you cancel your subscription.
+Squarespace has no control over removing your site from any search engine’s search results after you end your subscription.

 If you move your site to another provider, a search engine might index the new content after the site is active.

-What’s the difference between canceling a subscription and deleting a site?
+What’s the difference between ending a subscription and deleting a site?

-Canceling a subscription takes your site offline and stops your subscription payments.
-After your site is canceled, its content is marked for permanent deletion after 30 days.
+Canceling a subscription takes your site offline and stops your subscription payments, but it doesn’t mark your site for permanent deletion.

-Can I reactivate my site after I cancel my subscription?
+Can I reactivate my site after I end my subscription?